Nasha (film): Promotion

 The posters from the film angered few people of Mahim area in Mumbai.
 A group of protesters tore the posters and set them on fire on 20 July 2013.
 The general secretary of Shiv Sena Chitrapat has objected to Pandey's skin showing in the advertisements, saying, "We find the poster highly vulgar and derogatory and won't allow such hoardings."

 Reception

 Critical response

 Nasha received largely negative critical response, with Dnaindia gave 2 out of 5 rating.
 BollywoodLife also rated it 2 out of 5 star.
 MumbaiMirror gave 2 out of 5 stars and stated that "Nasha unselfishly makes an attempt to stay away from unnecessary sex and tell a story, but ultimately, like school in summer, it's not got class."
-However, Rediff.com stated as "Nasha gives you a nice hangover" giving 3 out of 5 star.
+However, Rediff.com stated as "Nasha gives you a nice hangover" giving 3 out of 5 stars.

 Box office

 Film had opened with around 3.5–40 million net in the opening weekend.
 After the weekend, the film made around 75 million by the sixth day.